Updated on November 13, 2019

 An independent sportsbook that operates a smaller betting shop at the Encore.

 Apps currently available to download

-Nevada sports wagering app accounts must be created in person, however Nevada residency is not required.
-Both locals and tourists are legally allowed to place bets as long as the bets are placed in the borders of Nevada.
+Nevada sports wagering app accounts must be created in-person, however, Nevada residency is not required.
+Both locals and tourists are legally allowed to place bets as long as the bets are placed within the borders of Nevada.

 Sports betting apps currently used by sportsbooks in Nevada are:

 - NV Sports Books